sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 3. Create a tag index page, just like a blog post page
 4. Edit the blog post page to also show the tags
 5. Create dummy folders and index.html pages (this is a GitHub quirk) to get the individual tag pages to show
+6. Add a custom header and navigation to the top